-Of course, it is important to recognize that the arrangements for many of the islands cited above vary enormously in nature and character.
-Typically, those like Kish Island - which have been constructed from above for profit or strategic convenience - lack the elements of genuine jurisdictional autonomy and historic entitlement that arise in many enduring island federacy arrangements.
+Of course, it is important to recognize that the arrangements for many of the islands cited above vary enormously in nature and character from genuinely powerful bilateral island - mainland relationships.
+Typically arrangements like those (2) for Kish Island that have been constructed from above, for profit or strategic convenience, lack the elements of genuine jurisdictional autonomy and historic entitlement that arise in many enduring island federacy arrangements.
 Kish Island cannot presume, for example, to claim a distinct status akin to the Isle of Man or the Åland Islands; these are 'autonomies' of a totally different order and character.
-The Isle of Man draws upon centuries of convention and practice to fortify its distinct constitutional status as a separate crown dependency from the UK mainland, while the Åland Islands have enjoyed international protection for its autonomy since 1920.
-Moreover, since there is often so little sociological or ideological substance or drive in Kish and other such island autonomies created from above, these do not exhibit anything like the claims to distinct 'nation' status that may arise in autonomies like the Faeroe Islands (e.g. Ackren, 2006), or even a struggling and constitutionally constrained Corsica (e.g. Lauwers, 2003).
+Moreover, since there is so little sociological or ideological substance or drive in these island autonomies from below, there is also nothing like claims to 'nation' status by the Faroes, or claims of being a distinct or indigneous people that undergird largely insular Nunavut.

-It is when the conditions of island identity are strong, and when there are powerful constitutional precedents to sustain the claim to self-rule, that island autonomies truly come into their own as partners in a genuine bilateral federal covenant.
-Constitutional arrangements here are truly 'federal', that is, contractual, the products of free consent between the parties, and not merely autonomies that are devolved from a central government and can be taken away as quickly as they were intially granted (Elazar, 1987, pp. 5-12).
+It is when the conditions of island identity are strong and when there are powerful constitutional precedents to sustain the claim to self-rule that island autonomies truly come into their own as partners in a genuine bilateral federal covenant.
+Constitutional arrangements here are truly 'federal', that is contractual, the products of free consent between the parties, and not merely autonomies that are devolved from a central government and can be taken away as quickly as they were initially granted (Elazar, 1987, pp. 5-12).
 Such vigorous examples of federal 'self-rule' and 'shared-rule' arrangements between islands and their metropoles are set out below in all their luxuriant variety.
-Most are a continuing testament to the rich governance systems, with all of their anomalies and asymmetry, that remain with the European retraction of Empire.
+These are surely a continuing testament to the rich governance systems, with all their anomalies and asymmetry, that remain with the

+European retraction of Empire.
 Moreover, these delicate arrangements between European metropoles and their maritime dependencies have in turn been absorbed and 'grandfathered' at the supranational level within the European Union.

 In their vast majority, then, these examples from the world's sub-national (mainly island) jurisdictions show a remarkable pattern of mutual accommodation and convenience between large (often metropolitan) states and their offshore islands.
 It is usually in the interests of neither party to push these islands into straightforward sovereignty, as was so often the case in the decades following the Second World War.
-Now, both prefer a negotiated bilateral partnership that can take its place within the highly variegated 'federal' landscape of governance within the modern world.
-Of course, there may also be in the metropolitan state an evident embarrassment over these remnants of empire and the continuing burden that they may present, so well reflected in the Netherlands' ongoing tug-of-war with its Caribbean island dependencies, or of New Zealand with its Pacific equivalents (see Oostindie and Connell, Chapters 9 and 11 respectively, this volume) So, the patterns and motivations on each side for current non-sovereign constitutional arrangements are complex and do not always move in the same direction or remain constant from one case to the next.
+Now both prefer a negotiated bilateral partnership that can take its place within the highly variegated 'federal' landscape of governance within the modern world.
+Of course, there may also be in the metropolitan state an evident embarrassment over these remnants of empire and the continuing burden that they may present.
+This is well reflected in The Netherlands' ongoing tug-of-war with its Caribbean island dependencies (see Oostindie, this issue).
+So the patterns and motivations on each side for current non-sovereign constitutional arrangements are complex and do not always move in the same direction or remain constant from one case to the next.